Hackberry

 Maintenance

 Some consider this a trash tree: the wood can become weak when infected with parasitic mistletoe and fallen branches damage buildings.
 On the other hand, it adapts well to poor-quality soils common in urban areas and is heat and drought tolerant.
 They provide shade that reduces electric bills; filtration of air pollution; and control of storm water and flooding.
 Prune weak limbs away from buildings.
 Remove Mistletoe from limbs.
 Add mulch to improve drought tolerance.
-Propagation: seed, softwood cutting.
+Native habitat: thickets, open woodlands, stream and river banks, rich bottomland, flood plains, rocky slopes.

 Blooms February-April.
 A medium-sized tree with light gray, smooth bark, covered with knobby warts as the tree ages.
 Leaves are lance-shaped, with a tapering tip and unequal base, which is narrow on one side and rounded on the other.
 Flowers are solitary or in small clusters at the base of leaves.
 The small, round fruit is reddish-brown, with a leathery coating.
 Larval host: Hackberry Emperor, American Snout, Morning Cloak, Question Mark butterflies.
 Replaces non-natives: Chinaberry.